Close

 15:00 - 16:00

-By Katie Scott Editor at Insurance Times, Jacob Diggle Chief Impact Officer at UK Youth, Laura Griffiths Head of L&D at Gallagher
+By Katie Scott Editor at Insurance Times, Bamishe Alao Young Broker Ambassador at Aon, Jacob Diggle Chief Impact Officer at UK Youth, Laura Griffiths Head of L&D at Gallagher, William Macdonald Account Handler at Clegg Gifford

 Reputation